CharlesWithC/MyMemo/README.md

 *It's only tested in python3.8 + Chrome / Firefox browser environment.
 But it should support python3.\* and most browsers.*

-Current version: v5.1.3
+Current version: v5.1.4

 ## About v5

-After 2 days of working day and night, I have rebuilt the website using bootstrap!
-Now the website looks better and there's no more resizing problem.
-It looks more like a website than an experiment now.
+My Memo v5 is built with python flask + html5 bootstrap.
+We have a brand new UI comparing to the older versions using canvas.
+Dark Mode is supported in v5 btw, you can enable it in Settings.

-## About the project
+## About My Memo

-The project has experienced 2 stages, the first one can only be used by single user and has limited functions, and the current one can be used by multiple users with Practice & Challenge & Offline Mode.
+We have three modes to start the site: Practice Mode, Challenge Mode and Offline Mode.

-Practice Mode is for you to memorize new words, while Challenge Mode is for you to test whether you memorized them.
+Practice Mode is for you to memorize new things, while Challenge Mode is for you to test whether you memorized them.
-Offline Mode can be enabled when you or the server is offline, CloudFlare will show a snapshot of the website and the words are fetched from local word list.
+Offline Mode can be enabled when you or the server is offline, CloudFlare will show a snapshot of the website and the questions & answers are fetched from local question list.
-There are multiple settings for you to decide how you will memorize new words.
+There are multiple settings for you to decide how you will memorize new things.

-Word Books are supported!
-You can create unlimited word books and add any words to it!
-Select a word book before starting memorizing or the default (All words) will be selected.
+Books are supported!
+You can create unlimited books (this can be limited in config.json at backend) and add any questions to it!
+Select a book before starting memorizing or the default (All questions) will be applied.

-Word Groups are also added!
-You can learn with your friends using word group.
-The words will be synced automatically when any update is made.
+Groups are also supported!
+You can learn with your friends using group.
+The questions & answers will be synced automatically when any update is made.
 Also, you will be able to see your friends' progress!
-(Whether you have memorized the word is based on the passed challenges of the word, once you have passed 2 challenges in a row, the word will be regarded as memorized)
+(Whether you have memorized the item is based on the passed challenges of it, once you have passed 2 challenges in a row, the item will be regarded as memorized)

-You can import and export the wordlist in the format of .xlsx table files, it's so easy and simple!

-Words can be displayed in a list on webpage.
-You will be able to modify the list on webpage in the future.
+All users have their rights to download their data stored on the server or delete their account and wipe their data permanently.

+## About the demo

 New users can only be invited by old users to prevent abuse, so they must enter an invitation code when registering.
-(You can allow any user to register by modifying the code)
+(You can allow any user to register by changing the config)
-All users have their rights to download their data stored on the server or delete their account and wipe their data permanently.

-I'm hosting it on my own server and you can press [this link](https://word.charles14.xyz/) to get there.
+I'm hosting it on my own server and you can press [this link](https://memo.charles14.xyz/) to get there.
 The website is archived by Wayback Machine for future offline functions (And if my server is offline, CloudFlare will display that archive)

 ## More Info